 It’s that time of the year when most of us are preoccupied with who gets what for Christmas and how on earth we’re going to pay the winter fuel bill!

-Gravity has been well received by critics and audiences alike with the thrilling visual effects, acting and cinematography drawing the highest praise.
+Gravity has been well received by critics and audiences alike, with the thrilling visual effects, acting, and cinematography drawing the highest praise.
 In a recent interview, real-life Nasa astronaut Tom Jones said, “I have seen Gravity twice.
 I enjoyed it just as much the second time, picking up many more details of the movie and sizing it up for accuracy.
 Its survival story is compelling and is a visual treat.

 “I truly enjoyed the ride that Gravity provided.
 I laughed at the mistakes and shortcuts with physics, but it didn’t detract from the excitement and suspense of the movie for me”.

 The rival movie couldn’t be more different.
-The gritty ’12 Years a Slave’ is based on the autobiography of Solomon Northup, a free black man who was kidnapped in Washington DC in 1841 and sold into slavery.
+The gritty ’12 Years a Slave’ is based on the autobiography of Solomon Northup, a free black man who was kidnapped in Washington, DC, in 1841 and sold into slavery.

-To keep within the $20 million budget, much of the filming took place around the New Orleans area and our historic antebellum plantations were featured, one very close to the actual location Northup found himself in.
+To keep within the $20 million budget, much of the filming took place around the New Orleans area, and our historic antebellum plantations were featured, one very close to the actual location Northup found himself in.

-The Oscars ceremony will be televised live to over 225 countries and territories, on Sunday, March 2nd 2014, from the Dolby Theatre, Hollywood.
+The Oscars ceremony will be televised live to over 225 countries and territories, on Sunday, March 2nd, 2014, from the Dolby Theatre, Hollywood.